 And ofcourse my lovely & powerful Mother, who protected me as a fierce Lioness in a dangerious urban jungle, who sacrificed all that she had to give me a joyful youth, one that everybody deserves but only few in Colombia have.
 She teached me to believe, to have hope, to rise and to never give up on my dreams.
 She is the artist that gave me my brightest colors.

-Mid 90's my Mother took the leap to migrate to the Netherlands, where my stephfather is from (I will refer to him as Dad from now on), and leave everybody and everthing behind to aim for a better future.
+Mid 90's my Mother took the leap to migrate to the Netherlands, where my stephfather is from (I will refer to him as Father from now on) and leave everybody and everthing behind to aim for a better future.
 We had to integrate in a total new environment.

-Some of the sacrifices were coping with emotional loss, abandonment and confrontation with discrimination by culturally ignorant people.
+Some of the consequences were coping with emotional loss, abandonment and confrontation with discrimination by culturally ignorant people.
 This impacted my self-esteem, challenging me to build it back up.

-I found relief in sports, science & creativity:
+I found strenght in sports, science & creativity:

-- I remember reading enclycopedias by the age of 6, learning the periodic table and reading about the history of pirates.
+- I remember reading enclycopedias by the age of 6, learning the periodic table and diving into the history of pirates.

-- To learn Dutch I had to write stories at school.
-I seem to be pretty good at it so I got invited to write for a Dutch book publisher.
+- At school they made me write stories to learn Dutch.
+I seemed to be pretty good at it so I got invited to write for a Dutch book publisher.

-- I loved creating gadgets and once got invited by Fox Kids to showcase my "inventionts" on national TV.
+- I loved creating stuff and once got invited by Fox Kids to showcase my "inventionts" on national TV.

 - During the week I went to Judo, in the weekends I was a scout and reconnaissance at The Biesbosch and I participated in local sport championships.
 I remember one time my dad being the only parent, running the whole track along my side coaching me and empowering me to finish withtout stopping.
-The older guys were much faster than I, but at a certain point I would see them bend-over catching breath (some puking) and I would pass them like the turtle passed the hare.
-I didn't made it to the medals but I got rewarded with a present by the school's principal for my attitude.
-This motivated me a lot, thank you!
+The older guys were much faster than I but at a certain point I would see them bend-over catching breath (some puking) and I would pass them like the turtle passed the hare.
+I didn't made it to the medals but I got rewarded with a present by the school's principal for my perseverance.
+I am thankful for this empowerment.